Leo3418/leo3418.github.io/collections/_gta-online-guides/en/purchases/gun-lockers.md

 ## Interfering Gun Lockers

-By contrast, some gun lockers are not only unable to hide your weapons flawlessly but also brake the functionality of working gun lockers mentioned in the previous section, hence I call them *interfering gun lockers*.
+By contrast, some gun lockers are not only unable to hide your weapons flawlessly but also break the functionality of working gun lockers mentioned in the previous section, hence I call them *interfering gun lockers*.
 Gun lockers in the following properties have been reported to be interfering, and **please do not purchase any of them**: